smbgood/ewailbots/README.md

 - **Conversation History**: Track and manage AI employee interactions
 - **Bulk Operations**: Create multiple employees at once with JSON configuration
 - **Real-time Management**: Activate/deactivate employees and update parameters on the fly
+ - **Social Posting**: Draft, schedule, and publish to Instagram and Facebook Pages

 ## 🚀 Quick Start